Deep-Symmetry/dysentery/doc/README.md

        git clone https://github.com/Deep-Symmetry/dysentery.git
        git clone https://github.com/Deep-Symmetry/crate-digger.git

-7. `cd` into the `dysentery` repository and run the following two commands (you can ignore the warnings about there being no `package.json` and therefore no description, repository, README, or license fields):
+7. `cd` into the `dysentery` repository and run the following command:

-       npm install asciidoctor-mathjax
-       npm install bytefield-svg
+       npm install

+This will install the remaining development dependencies needed for building the documentation site.
 Assuming everything got installed in the right places and your `ANTORA_DJ` envronment variable was properly set to point to the antora fork repository, you can now successfully execute this command from the root of the `dysentery` repository whenever you want to build the documentation locally:

        $ANTORA_DJ --fetch doc/local.yml